 - We will focus our many agency capacities to further expand a more comprehensive response to meet the needs of our vulnerable elders.

 - Affordable permanent housing should be available to everyone.

 - Mutually beneficial collaborative relationships and partnerships extend our capacity to serve, reduce competition and improve quality for the common good.

 - Providing creative and flexible programming for populations with significant needs will continue to be a hallmark of our agency.

-2009 - The Archdiocesan Housing Authority changes its name to Catholic Housing Services of Western Washington (CHSWW) The new name better identifies its Catholic tradition, and reflects the critical role of supportive services in CHS housing programs.
+The Archdiocesan Housing Authority changes its name to Catholic Housing Services of Western Washington (CHS).
+The new name better identifies its Catholic tradition, and reflects the critical role of supportive services in CHS housing programs.

 During 2009, a reorganization of programs in CCS and CHS took place.
-During that reorganization, the shelter and transitional housing programs in CHS were transferred to the CCS King County Agency.
-The redefined focus of CHS is the development and management of affordable permanent housing with supportive services throughout western Washington.
+During this reorganization, the shelter and transitional housing programs in CHS were transferred to the CCS King County Agency.
+The redefined focus of CHS became the development and management of affordable permanent housing with supportive services throughout Western Washington.